Curriculum Learning: A Survey: Applications of Curriculum Learning

-Huang and Du~\cite{huang2019self} introduce a collaborative curriculum learning framework to reduce the effects of mislabeled data in distantly supervised relation extraction.
+Huang and Du~\citeyearpar{huang2019self} introduce a collaborative curriculum learning framework to reduce the impact of mislabeled data in distantly supervised relation extraction.
 In the first step, they employ an internal self-attention mechanism between the convolution operations which can enhance the quality of sentence representations obtained from the noisy inputs.
 Next, a curriculum methodology is applied to two sentence selection models.
 These models behave as relation extractors, and collaboratively learn and regularize each other.
-This mimics the learning behavior of two students which compare their different answers.
+This mimics the learning behavior of two students that compare their different answers.
 The learning is guided by a curriculum that is generated taking into consideration the conflicts between the two networks or the value of the loss function.

-Tay et al.~\cite{tay-etal-2019-simple} propose a generative curriculum pre-training method for solving the problem of reading comprehension over long narratives.
+Tay et al.~\citeyearpar{tay-etal-2019-simple} propose a generative curriculum pre-training method for solving the problem of reading comprehension over long narratives.
 They use an easy-to-hard curriculum approach on top of a pointer-generator model which allows the generation of answers even if they do not exist in the context, thus enhancing the diversity of the data.
-The authors build the curriculum taking into consideration two concepts of difficulty: answerability and understandability.
-The answerability takes into consideration whether an answer exists in the context, while understandability controls the size of the document.
+The authors build the curriculum considering two concepts of difficulty: answerability and understandability.
+The answerability measures whether an answer exists in the context, while understandability controls the size of the document.

-Xu et al.~\cite{xu2020curriculum} attempt to improve the standard ``pre-train then fine-tune'' paradigm, which is broadly used in natural language understanding, by replacing the traditional training from the fine-tuning stage, with an easy-to-hard curriculum.
+Xu et al.~\citeyearpar{xu2020curriculum} attempt to improve the standard ``pre-train then fine-tune'' paradigm which is broadly used in natural language understanding, by replacing the traditional training from the fine-tuning stage, with an easy-to-hard curriculum.
 To assess the difficulty of an example, they measure the performance of multiple instances of the same model, trained on different shards of the data set, except the one containing the example itself.
-In this way, they obtain an ordering of the samples which they use in a curriculum batching strategy for training the exact same model.
+In this way, they obtain an ordering of the samples which they use in a curriculum batching strategy for training the same model.